reallot/chess/README.md

 ## How to Play

+### Against Computer
+- Computer plays as black by default
+- Click "Computer: Black" to switch sides
+- Change AI difficulty by clicking the difficulty button (Easy, Medium, Hard)
+- Turn AI on/off with the toggle button

+### Game Controls
 - Click on a piece to select it
 - Valid moves will be highlighted
 - Click on a highlighted square to move the selected piece
 - Use the "New Game" button to reset the board
 - Use the "Flip Board" button to change perspective

+## AI Difficulty Levels

+- **Easy**: Makes random moves
+- **Medium**: Makes a mix of best moves and random moves
+- **Hard**: Uses a deeper minimax search to find better moves

 ## Deployment